matrix-org/sliding-sync/api.md

 ## Paginated Sync v3

-# N.B. this has largely been supersede by [MSC3575](https://github.com/matrix-org/matrix-doc/blob/kegan/sync-v3/proposals/3575-sync.md)
+# N.B. this has largely been superseded by [MSC3575](https://github.com/matrix-org/matrix-doc/blob/kegan/sync-v3/proposals/3575-sync.md)

 *Please file an issue on this repository if you wish to make comments on this.*